Do you have a friend who’s living with depression? You’re not alone.

 You can also take your friend to an emergency room.
 If possible, stay with your friend until they no longer feel suicidal.
 Make sure they can’t access any weapons or drugs.

 If you’re concerned about your friend, you might worry that mentioning it to them could encourage suicidal thoughts.
 But it’s generally helpful to talk about it.

 Ask your friend if they’ve seriously considered suicide.
-They may want to talk to someone about it but are unsure of how to bring up the difficult topic.
+They may want to talk with someone about it but are unsure of how to bring up the difficult topic.

-Encourage them to talk to their therapist about those thoughts, if they haven’t already.
+Encourage them to talk with their therapist about those thoughts, if they haven’t already.
 Offer to help them create a safety plan to use if they think they might act on those thoughts.